Surviving and Thriving in Challenging Times

-- If you don’t have one, make one!
+- If you don’t have a plan, make one!
 Personal spending plans can help you take control of your finances!

-- Track your expenses for a month or until you get a good idea of where your money is going – this will make your budget accurate
+- Track your expenses for a month or until you get a good idea of where your money is going – this will make your starting point accurate

 - Remember: The more specific you are, the better